 The ISO 9000 series based on seven Quality Management Principles (QMP) consists of:

 Organizations that formally develop work quality goals, collaboratively with employees, are more successful in achieving a higher level of quality and productivity.
 Employee goals include quality expected, deadlines, and the cost to deliver.
 The “how” refers to employee behavior demonstrated to achieve outcomes.
 Many executives include competencies within performance expectations, to reinforce the link to business strategy, vision, and mission.

 The SMART Method in creating practical employee goals as outlined below:

 - Specific: target a particular area for improvement.

 - Realistic: state what results can realistically be achieved, given available resources.

-- Time-Bound: specify when the result(s) can be achieved.
+- Time-Bound: identify when the result(s) required for completion.

 “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”